jneilliii/OctoPrint-ConsolidatedTabs/README.md

 ![screenshot tab](screenshot_tab.png)

-**Note:** Initial positioning and sizing can be difficult due to the snapping feature between panels.
-You may have to move/resize and refresh the page a couple of times to get everything perfectly aligned.
+**Note:** Initial positioning and sizing can be difficult due to the relative positioning of the panels.
+You may have to drag/resize and refresh the page a couple of times to get everything perfectly aligned.
 See [Tips](#Tips) for more information.

 ## Setup